 Any individual who believes that they are being denied access to buildings or programs because of a Service Animal, or with questions about policies or procedures regarding Service or Assistance Animals, should immediately inform Dr. Tawny Rigsby, at 918-631-2334, in University Compliance.If a Service or Assistance Animal behaves aggressively or dangerously, contact Campus Security at 918-631-5555 immediately.

 The following guidelines are designed to provide guidance regarding the use of Service and Assistance Animals by students and others with disabilities:

-- It is the owner’s responsibility to inform others that the animal is a Service or Assistance Animal and should not be petted, bothered, harassed or fed.
-The use of a vest or harness that identifies the animal as a service animal is strongly recommended to communicate the animal’s status.
-However, service animals are not legally required to wear any identifying vest or other indicator that they are a service animal.
+It is the owner’s responsibility to inform others that the animal is a Service or Assistance Animal and should not be petted, bothered, harassed or fed.
+The use of a vest or harness that identifies the animal as a Service Animal is strongly recommended to communicate the animal’s status.
+However, Service Animals are not legally required to wear any identifying vest or other indicator that they are a Service Animal.
 Others cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the animal, or ask that the animal demonstrate its ability to perform the work or task.
-It is permissible to ask if the animal is a service animal required because of a disability and what task the service animal is trained to perform.
+It is permissible to ask: 1) if the animal is a Service Animal required because of a disability, and 2) what task the Service Animal is trained to perform.

 Common Questions Related to Service/Assistance Animals on Campus